monarchs-ice/monarchs/docs/source/quickstart.rst

 However, you can extend the run further by increasing ``num_days``.

-If you do this, remember that you will need to extend your meteorological dataset if you do this.
+If you do this, remember that you will need to extend your meteorological dataset.
 MONARCHS will read from the index corresponding to the start day of the run, which in this case is not 0 - e.g. if restarting from day 5 it will read from ``met_data`` at index (5 * 24) = 120 - the prior indices have already been used in the model.